mjbots/moteus/docs/reference.md

 controller will enter the Timeout state.
 The default is 0.0, which means to use the system-wide configured default.
 NaN / maximally negative means apply no enforced timeout.

+#### 0x028 - Velocity limit ####

+Mode: Read/write

+This can be used to override the global velocity limit for internally generated trajectories.
+If unspecified, it is NaN / maximally negative, which implies to use the global configurable default.

+#### 0x029 - Acceleration limit ####

+Mode: Read/write

+This can be used to override the global acceleration limit for internally generated trajectories.
+If unspecified, it is NaN / maximally negative, which implies to use the global configurable default.

 ### 0x030 - Proportional torque ###